microsoft/coe-starter-kit/coe-cli/readme.md

 Will login using the Azure CLI user and attempt to install the Azure Active Directory application required for Azure DevOps and the Application User that wil be used to interact Power Platform environments.

-Steps by performed by the command:
-1. Run the [./scripts/New-AzureAdAppRegistration.ps1](./scripts/New-AzureAdAppRegistration.ps1) to create the application.
-Notes:
-  - Requires PowerShell Core to be installed to run step
-  - Requires Azure Active Directory permissions to grant organization right to the application
-1. Ensure Reply Url is configured

 #### Install DevOps

 Install the just devops components.
 This step assumes the Azure Active Directory Service Principal has been created